appbaseio/Docs/content/docs/reactivesearch/react/v3/list/multidropdownlist.md

 This property only has an effect when the search engine is either elasticsearch or opensearch.

-Supported since 8.16.0 and for all serverless search instances.
+> Note: `compoundClause` is supported since 8.16.0 and for all serverless search instances.

 ### endpoint

 | Type | Optional |